thedarshanpgowda/Java/README.md

 3. Tower of Hanoi problem
 4. Sum of digits of a number
 5. Generate all subsets of a set

+## Trees

+1. Inorder, Preorder, Postorder traversal of a binary tree
+2. Find the height of a binary tree
+3. Check if a binary tree is balanced
+4. Find the lowest common ancestor (LCA) of two nodes in a binary tree
+5. Level order traversal of a binary tree

+## Graphs

+1. Implement Depth First Search (DFS)
+2. Implement Breadth First Search (BFS)
+3. Detect a cycle in an undirected graph
+4. Find the shortest path in an unweighted graph (using BFS)
+5. Check if a graph is bipartite

 ## Dynamic Programming